Diversity & Inclusion

 CO-Founder at Monterail

-COO at Monterail
+Chief Operating Officer at Monterail

 It's essential to immerse the whole team in the topic of diversity and share with them the importance of it.
 We shouldn’t shy away, but rather embrace it and work towards maintaining an ongoing conversation.
 Recently we held an inspiring event in cooperation with a well known audio streaming service.
 I was happy to see lots of people from our team joining in and contributing towards such an important matter.